 Refresh the cached/remembered location of commands.

-Logging out and in will refresh this automatically, but if you have just updated or reinstalled a package you may want to force an update.
+Logging out and in will refresh this automatically, but if you have just updated or reinstalled a package you might want to force an update.

 Syntax